shner-elmo/TradingView-Screener/README.md

 [10 rows x 8 columns]
 ```

-For the full list of columns have a look at the following dictionary:
+For the full list of columns have a look at the following dictionary (there are more that will be added in the future):
 ```python
 >>> from tradingview_screener.screener import COLUMNS
 >>> COLUMNS